soloam/release-test/README.md

-Just a actions Tester update
+Just a actions Tester update2